RobinMicek/Simplyletters/README.md

 ## 💻 How to Work with Simplyletters 💻

-**Groups** - In Simplyletters you cannot send newsletter to only a one certain user *(you can through the API)*, but rather to a certain group of users.
+**Groups** - In Simplyletters you cannot send newsletter to only a one certain user *(you can through the API)*, but rather to a group of users.
 The group is specified when creating API key for signing users up.

 **Settings** - Here you can change your email configuration *(you will be prompted to input your email info in the First Time Setup)* and your logo and footer that will be used in newsletters.

 **Admin** - Create and delete admin accounts.

 **Connected Apps** - Connected app is an app, from which users can sign up for your newsletters.
-* First generate an API key for your app (like a website when you have the *Sign Up for Newsletter* prompt).
+* First generate an API key for your app.
 Choose a group to which the users will be assigned.
-* Then you send a post request with the user information:
+* Then you send a post request with the user information (it can be like a *sign up for our newsletter* prompt on a website):

 ```
 POST /connected-apps/register